Ralph Tate: Scientific career

 In 1861 Tate was appointed teacher of natural science at the Philosophical Institution in Belfast.
-There he studied botany, publishing his Flora Belfastiensis in 1863, while also investigating the Cretaceous and Triassic rocks of Antrim, the results of which he presenting to the Geological Society of London.
-In 1864 Tate was appointed assistant at the museum of that society.
+There he studied botany, publishing his Flora Belfastiensis in 1863, while also investigating the Cretaceous and Triassic rocks of County Antrim, the results of which he presented to the Geological Society of London.
+In 1864 Tate was appointed assistant curator at the museum of that society.
 In 1866 he wrote three botanical papers, and also published A Plain and Easy Account of the Land and Freshwater Mollusks of Great Britain.
 In 1867 he went on an exploring expedition to Nicaragua and Venezuela.
 In 1871 he was appointed to the mining school established by the Cleveland ironmasters first at Darlington and later at Redcar.
 Here he made a special study of the Lias and its fossils, in conjunction with the Rev. J. F. Blake, the results being published in an important work, The Yorkshire Lias (1876), in which the life-history of the strata was first worked out in detail.